Image Restoration by Iterative Denoising and Backward Projections: Background

 From ADMM theory, {\em global convergence} (i.e. iterations approach feasibility and objective reaches its optimal value) is ensured if $\ell(\x)$ and $s(\x)$ are convex, closed, proper, and the unaugmented Lagrangian has a saddle point \cite{boyd2011distributed}.
-Global convergence of P\&P is proved for a denoiser $\mathcal{D}(\cdot;\sigma)$ that has a symmetric gradient and is non-expansive \cite{sreehari2016plug}.
+Yet, the immediate implication of this result for P\&P is limited, as the prior functions associated with popular off-the-shelf denoisers are non-convex or even unclear.
+Avoiding the specification of $s(\x)$, global convergence of P\&P is proved in \cite{sreehari2016plug} for a denoiser $\mathcal{D}(\cdot;\sigma)$ that has a symmetric gradient and is non-expansive.
 However, the latter is difficult to be proved, and well-known denoisers such as BM3D \cite{dabov2007image}, K-SVD \cite{elad2006image}, and standard NLM \cite{buades2005review}, lead to good results despite violating these conditions.
 Another type of convergence is {\em fixed point convergence}, which guarantees that an iterative algorithm asymptotically enters a steady state.
 A modified version of P\&P, where the ADMM parameter $\lambda$ increases between iterations, is guaranteed to have such a convergence under some mild conditions on the denoiser \cite{chan2017plug}.

 The P\&P method is not free of drawbacks.
 Its main difficulties are the large number of iterations, which is often required by the P\&P to converge to a good solution, and the setting of the design parameters $\beta$ and $\lambda$, which is not always clear and strongly affects the performance.